nathancarter/weblurch/doc/plan.md

 clicks, and other events in the form of code that can be dropped directly into the test suite.

- * Below those controls, place a button for inserting an assertion that the editor's contents are incorrect as they are now.
- * On click of that button, add a step of type "wrong contents", with the data being the editor's current contents, and further data being an explanation of why those contents are wrong, which you get by prompting the user for it.
- * Extend the update function to write code for steps of type "check contents".
-It should write a `pageExpects` call, but the value against which to check the editor contents should be "something besides #{editorContents}", followed by an unindented line containing the user's explanation of why the editor's contents are wrong.
-   This can be used later to tweak the test to be what it ought to be.
  * When you install this test UI, also install a keyboard event handler that notices when the main editor receives keypress events.
 It should either pop up an alert for characters it can't handle, or add a new step type